jackyzha0/jackyzha0.github.io/content/thoughts/Moving Castles.md

 - Rules should be able to be composed
 - Should not be *too powerful*

 Programming is magic, and it's too powerful.
-There is no OS for the internet telling you what you can and cannot do (only limitation is not running out of memory and time).
+There is no OS for the [Internet](thoughts/Internet.md) telling you what you can and cannot do (only limitation is not running out of memory and time).

 What is interesting with systems is not what you *can* do, but what you *cannot* do.